olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 Rev. Thos.
 Ketchin preached there after Mr. McElwee left.
 It continued to be an Associate Church until 1834, at which time it came into the A. R. Presbytery of thie Carolinas and Georgia.

-Rev. Laughlin McDonald was pastor from Dec., 1839, until Oct., 1851.
+Rev. Laughlin McDonald was pastor from Dec.
+1839, until Oct., 1851.
 Rev. S. C. Millen was pastor from 1852 until 1855.
 In 1857, the church was moved to a more central location, two miles north of where it stood, and was located where the present church now stands.

 In 1859, Rev. Robert Lathan, D. D., was installed over Tirzah and [Yorkville](#york), and continued until 1884, when he was called to a chair in Erskine Seminary.
 Rev. J. C. Galloway, D. D., was installed in 1884, and demitted [sic] his charge in 1893.
 Rev. B. H. Grier was installed in 1894, and resigned in 1901.